There were none to hear him brag, else.

 Item: The widow-mother of the outlaw brothers [the Danvers] that killed a man and fled to France will take a new husband, upon condition that her sons be pardoned.

 Linkin sayt, judicious, “If this be true, it makes mock of the law.
-I could accept a killing in their own defence.
-I cannot accept a pardon fetched from the marriage of their mother to a kinsman of Queen Puss.”
+I could accept a pardon for a killing in their own defence.
+But a pardon fetched from the marriage of their mother to a kinsman of Queen Puss?”

 Item: The Earl of Essex is so high in the Queen’s favour she agreed to receive his mother Lady Lester [Leicester], whom she hates.